 Consequently, the volume of automated communication between brands and people has increased over the past few years.
 While the apps and the frequency of sending messages to businesses may vary by region, its global momentum is undeniable.
-Conversational AI technology is also improving with time.
+Generative Conversational AI technology is also improving with time.
 For example, advances in speech recognition software are helping reduce word error rates; and machine translation has improved exceptionally from the early Siri days.

 The market is experiencing continuous surges of development.
 The goal has shifted from covering simple FAQs to broader perspectives.
 Bots are increasingly being designed to answer complex questions like: “When should I board a flight to City X to reach by Day Y?” or “Which is the best time to do a conference call if my business partner is in CST time zone and I am in IST?”
 The technology has come a long way from a hardcoded database that covered the basic website navigation and reminder notifications.
 NLP now even covers speech to text and vice versa capabilities.
-Conversational AI today not only understands spoken, written, and gestural communication but also communicates back to humans via their preferred medium!
+Generative Conversational AI today not only understands spoken, written, and gestural communication but also communicates back to humans via their preferred medium!

 You can now find AI-enabled conversational interfaces within hospitals as medical assistants.
 They can give financial advice or provide educational support making sure that the visitor’s experience is top-notch.
-The omnichannel presence of such bots and the data collected by existing conversational AI solutions is also helping build a better understanding with the user.
+The omnichannel presence of such bots and the data collected by existing Generative Conversational AI solutions is also helping build a better understanding with the user.
 The interaction is seamless and becoming more humane in every way.

 We are yet to get beyond “I don’t understand” triggered as a response to unexpected queries.
 For this, advancing the ability to interact more naturally is very critical.
 Another checkpoint for the same goal is for bots to recognize and understand emotions, personality traits and even identify the tone of the conversations!
-Advances in conversational AI are catching up with this aim and intricately scripted training algorithms may slowly make it a possibility too.
+Advances in Generative Conversational AI are catching up with this aim and intricately scripted training algorithms may slowly make it a possibility too.

 Gartner predicts that by 2021, 25% of enterprises across the globe will have a virtual assistant to handle support issues.

-Conversational AI originated with chatbots built for specific tasks within a limited domain to provide basic responses embedded in the interactive framework.
+Generative Conversational AI originated with chatbots built for specific tasks within a limited domain to provide basic responses embedded in the interactive framework.
 Since then, it has expanded to provide an abundance of services and callouts tailored to produce an enriched user experience (UX) via both voice and text commands.